Building Inspection and neighborhood services

 Apply for Permits

-When a permit is ready to be picked up, you will be required to drop off the fee in the dropbox at City Hall, and your permit will be emailed to you.
-Plans for the job site will be mailed or emailed back to you depending on size.
+When a permit is ready to be picked up, you will be required to drop off the fee in the dropbox at City Hall or at our Customer Service Center which is open from 11:30 am - 4:30 pm.
+Your permit will be emailed to you along with plans for the jobsite and your inspection card.

 To schedule inspections, call the inspector directly who is listed on your permit or email BINSInspections@westalliswi.gov.
 Residential inspections will only be done via remote live video at this time.
 Commercial inspections can be done in person, but there can only be 9 or fewer people on the construction site, including the inspector and social distancing of 6 feet must be maintained.